FIFA tries to garner support in face of opposition to biennial World Cup plans

 Concerns have been raised about the physical and mental health of players, with global players' union FIFPro pointing out the "natural physiological limits" of footballers.

-FIFA's project "would dilute the value and meaning of club and country competitions" according to the European Club Association (ECA), and "diminish and conflict with women's and youth football".

-Those who oppose the idea are convinced that it is the very rarity of the World Cup which makes it so attractive and that holding it every two years would lead to its value being diluted.
+Those who oppose the idea are convinced that holding the World Cup every two years would dilute its value.

 The 247 clubs represented by the ECA have another potential ace up their sleeves too: They are the employers of many of the players involved in major international tournaments and could simply refuse to release them.